 Recently Mr. Tatro stabilized the Sawmill building by putting on a new roof, new windows and siding.
 He received Tax Credits from the state of Vermont for that project.
 One of the excellent benefits the Town has for Riverside since it is a state designated village center.

-On October 14, 2020 The Development Review Board will hear a Sketch Plan application for a phased subdivision, including a master plan for the site.
+On October 14, 2020 The Development Review Board heard a Sketch Plan application for a phased subdivision, including a master plan for the site.
 They will also consider the first phase of this subdivision, which includes the subdivision of two blocks and infrastructure related to those blocks.

 The picture below illustrates this first phase.